Lisbon: Membership in organizations

-From 12 October 1982, Lisbon is part of the Union of Ibero-American Capital Cities.
+Lisbon has been part of the Union of Ibero-American Capital Cities since the union's founding on 12 October 1982.

-From 28 June 1985, Lisbon is part of the Union of Capital Cities of Portuguese Language, alongside with 22 other cities from Angola, Brazil, Cape Verde, China, East Timor, Guinea-Bissau, Mozambique, Portugal, and São Tomé and Príncipe.
+Since 28 June 1985, Lisbon has been part of the Union of Capital Cities of Portuguese Language, along with 22 other cities from Angola, Brazil, Cape Verde, China, East Timor, Guinea-Bissau, Mozambique, Portugal, and São Tomé and Príncipe.